differentiable-swift/swift-differentiation/README.md

 ```
 in any file where differentiation will be used.
 The compiler will warn you about this if you do forget to add the above and try to use any differentiable Swift capabilities.

-When using this package and it's methods you only need to add the following:
+When using this package and its methods you only need to add the following:
 ```swift
 import Differentiation
 ```
 Since the package also exports the `_Differentiation` module.
-Make sure to add the package to you dependencies however:
+Make sure to add the package to your dependencies however:
 ```swift
 dependencies: [
   .package(url: "https://github.com/differentiable-swift/swift-differentiation", from: "0.0.1")